vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/2.develop-and-interface/kv-interfaces.md

 #### Read values

-For the Get interface, we need some more work to get the corresponding values.
+For the Get interface, we need some more operations to get the corresponding values.
 Nebula storage is a multi-copy based on Raft, and all read/written operations can only be sent to the leader of the corresponding partition.
 When a get request contains multiple keys across partitions, the Storage Client requests the keys from the Partition leader.
-Each rpc return is stored separately in an unordered_map, and the user is currently required to traverse these unordered_maps to find out if the key exists.
+Each rpc return is stored separately in an unordered_map, and the user is currently required to traverse these unordered_maps to check if the key exists.
 An example is as follows:

 ```cpp
 // Examine whether the value corresponding to the key is in the returned result.
 If it exists, it is saved in the value.